shubhamkhade16/devops-projects/README.md

 ## DevOps Project Videos

 All the project videos will be available on Youtube.
-Following are the published Videos
+Following are the published Videos.

 1. [Jenkins HA Setup on AWS Using Autoscaling Group Using Packer, Ansible, and Terraform](https://www.youtube.com/watch?v=GLMJhF_cZ5M)